scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 > [Sass: Sass Basics](https://sass-lang.com/guide)

+### Adding a .scss file for a component

-1. First, create a new file with the component (or other descriptive) name.
+First, create a new file with the component (or other descriptive) name.

 There are a few mutually exclusive ways to go about adding styling to the project: